Counting curves via degeneration: Disks of Maslov index zero

 \section{Disks of Maslov index zero}

-Using the technique developed in \cite{N3}, we can apply the calculation here to construct families of holomorphic disks of Maslov index zero in many symplectic manifolds.
+Using the technique developed in \cite{N3}, we can apply the calculation in this paper to construct families of holomorphic disks of Maslov index zero in many symplectic manifolds.
 Such disks play important roles.
-For example: \begin{enumerate} \item When we calculate the \emph{potential functions} (see \cite{FOOO}, Section 4), it is important to count disks of Maslov index two.
-These disks undergo wall crossing phenomena, and disks of Maslov index zero compose these walls (\cite{A}). \item Same kind of walls appear in the general construction of Calabi-Yau manifolds (\cite{GS, KS}) from affine manifolds with singularities. \end{enumerate} \begin{thm} Let $f = f(x_0, \dots, x_n)$ be a general homogeneous polynomial of degree larger than one.
-Let $V = \{f = 0\}\subset \Bbb P^n$ be a reduced projective hypersurface and let $\Omega\in H^2(V, \Bbb Z)$ be the class determined by the polarization.
-Then there is a symplectic form $\omega$ on $V$ of class $\Omega$ such that there is a Lagrangian torus $L$ with respect to $\omega$ which bounds a holomorphic disk of Maslov index zero. \end{thm} \proof Let $d$ be the degree of $f$.
+For example: \begin{enumerate} \item When we calculate the \emph{potential functions} (see \cite{FOOO}, Section 4), it is important to count disks of Maslov index 2.
+These disks undergo wall crossing phenomena, and disks of Maslov index zero compose these walls (\cite{A}). \item Same kind of walls appear in the general construction of Calabi-Yau manifolds (\cite{GS, KS}) from affine manifolds with singularities. \end{enumerate} Let $n$ be an integer with $n\geq 3$.
+Let $f = f(x_0, \dots, x_n)$ be a general homogeneous polynomial of degree larger than 1.
+Let $V = \{f = 0\}\subset \Bbb P^n$ be a reduced projective hypersurface.
+Let $d$ be the degree of $f$.
 Then consider a degeneration

 of $V$.
 Here $t$ is the parameter of the degeneration.
 We take $a_i$ so that